-In August 2016, Ohio school districts began a third administration of the Kindergarten Readiness Assessment (KRA).
+In August 2017, Ohio school districts began a fourth administration of the Kindergarten Readiness Assessment (KRA).
 This assessment provides a new way of looking at kindergarten readiness in Ohio.
-The KRA continues to support teachers' learning about their students, as well as to help teachers understand how they might modify their classroom instruction to support student learning.
-This report includes results from the third administration of the KRA in Ohio.
+The KRA continues to support teachers' learning about their students, as well how they might modify their classroom instruction to support student learning.

 The KRA addresses the essential areas of development for children.
-The KRA takes place during the first few months of school and includes questions that students answer, as well as questions where children are observed in their classrooms while doing activities or interacting with other children.
+The KRA takes place during the first few months of school and includes questions that students answer, as well as questions where children are observed in their classrooms while doing activities or intera-cting with other children.

 The KRA includes 50 questions that address a child's growth and development in four main areas: Language and Literacy, Social Foundations, Mathematics, and Physical Well-Being and Motor Development.
 When the KRA was administered in 2014, there were 63 questions on the assessment.
 After the first administration of the KRA, the test was shortened.
-As a result, 50 items were scored and reported reflected in this 2016 - 2017 KRA Annual Report.
+As a result, the 50 items that were scored and reported are reflected in this 2017-2018 KRA Annual Report.